Thoughts on Sunday’s Lessons for July 23, 2017First Reading (Track One): Genesis 28:10-19a

-Second Reading: John 17:1-11
+Second Reading: Romans 8:12-25

 Click this link to browse the full three-year lectionary cycle, and more, of these weekly Lectionary reflections, online in our Illuminations archive.